Our Purpose

 Wrexham Sounds is all about:

-- Equality: We work together with our service users, community, clients and supporters, sharing power and responsibility to improve what we do.
+- Equality: We work closely with our service users, their families, community partners, client organisations and supporters, sharing lessons learned to improve what we do.

-- Positivity: The circumstances of young people referred to us can make long-term commitment difficult.
-We focus on the needs of every individual and what they achieve.
+- Positivity: The circumstances of children and young people referred to us can make long-term commitment difficult.
+We focus on the needs of the individual and what they achieve.

-- Being practical: Our community engages best when our services and activities are practical, relevant to them and their lives, and the outcomes are tangible.
+- Being practical: Our beneficiaries gain the most when our services and activities are practical, relevant to them and their lives, and the outcomes are tangible.

 - Having fun: Gaining confidence and feeling better about yourself is more likely to happen in an environment where you can be yourself and mistakes are fun not faults.